Helpful Tips for Welcoming a Pet Home

 November 14, 2022🞄

-If you’re a brand-new pet parent (or considering becoming one), you’ve likely asked yourself many questions about the exciting new adventure you’re beginning to embark on with your new furry family member.
-In this article, we will provide some helpful tips on how to safely welcome a pet home.
+If you’re a brand-new pet parent (or considering becoming one), you’ve likely asked many questions while thinking about the exciting new adventure you’re embarking on.
+How can you make sure your new pet is comfortable?
+When is it okay to start handling them?

-Tone Down the Noise Levels While They Adjust
+Keep Noise Levels Down While They Adjust

-Get to Know Your Pet Slowly Over Time
+Get to Know Your Pet

 Don’t get discouraged if they don’t take the food you offer!
-You can try a few more times with other food items to learn if your pet has any preferences.
+You can try a few more times with other food items to learn if your pet has any unique preferences.
 If they do not accept any food, they may not be ready for interaction yet—and that’s okay!
 Some pets take longer to adjust to interacting with their humans than others.
 It’s important that you remain patient.

 Provide Easy, Ample Access to Food, Water, and Shelter